.

 Manufacturers, their representatives and importers have to ensure that when their e-scooters, components or separate technical components are placed on the market or are entering into service, they are manufactured and approved in accordance with the requirements set out in the Regulations.
 Should e-scooters become legal for road use, it is likely to only apply to certain e-scooters that have been manufactured to specific technical standards.
 Other e-scooters may remain illegal for road use, perhaps because they are designed for use by children or young people under the age of 16.

-Manufacturers should draw up technical documentation that clearly identifies the intended use of the e-scooter and take responsibility for the type approval and conformity necessary for that vehicle.
+Manufacturers must draw up technical documentation that clearly identifies the intended use of the e-scooter and take responsibility for the type approval and conformity necessary for that vehicle.
 If anyone in the supply chain modifies an e-scooter, they become a manufacturer of a modified vehicle; they take on the manufacturer's responsibility and need to ensure that the e-scooter meets the approval and conformity necessary for any new intended use.

 The battery and charger for the product must be compatible to meet safety requirements.
 The battery must meet the appropriate standards for batteries and the charger must be both compatible with the battery and meet the Standard BS EN 60335-2-29: Household and similar electrical appliances.
 Safety.
 Particular requirements for battery chargers.